ourcodingclub/ourcodingclub.github.io/_posts/2000-01-02-data-manip-advanced.md

 See how we go from `trees` to `trees.summary` while running one single chunk of code?

-__Important notes:__ Pipes only work on data frame objects, and functions outside the tidyverse often require that you specify the data source with a period dot `.`.
-But as we will see later, you can still do very advanced things while keeping these limitations in mind!
+__Important notes:__ Pipes only work on data frame objects, and functions outside the tidyverse often require that you specify the data source with a full stop dot `.`.
+But as we will see later, you can still do advanced things while keeping these limitations in mind!

 <div class="bs-callout-yellow" markdown="1">